musikele/musikele.github.io/_drafts/how-to-integrate-a-django_select2-component-in-django-admin.md

 That's it!

-### Where I spent some time on
+### What confused me the most?

+First thing: how to use or specialize the method `ModelSelect2Widget.build_attrs` was a bit confusionary for me.
+This is not described very well in documentation, at least for a non-python expert like me.

-Instead of using `forms.ModelChoiceField` i accidentally used `forms.ChoiceField` first.
+Second: Instead of using `forms.ModelChoiceField` i accidentally used `forms.ChoiceField` first.
 The missing `Model` prefix makes a substantial difference, infact the Form is not automatically valid when a value is selected.
 Also, the error I was getting was related to a missing property on another field.
 What a confusion!
 Had to debug django in order to understand what was going on.
 Anyway, if you want to go that way, you have to write custom code to validate the form.

 In order to make the form automagically valid, I had to use the ModelChoiceField _and_ specify the `queryset` again.
 This is because the ModelChoiceField verifies that the chosen element belongs to this queryset.
 This way it declares the form valid.